offen/offen/docs/docs/running-offen/setting-up-using-subdomains.md

 ### Configuring AutoTLS for multiple sites

-If your Offen installation serves multiple domains, you will need to provide SSL certificates for each of them.
+If your Offen Fair Web Analytics installation serves multiple domains, you will need to provide SSL certificates for each of them.
 Offen can acquire free and self-renewing certificates from LetsEncrypt for you when you specify these as a comma separated list in the `OFFEN_SERVER_AUTOTLS` configuration value:

 ```
 OFFEN_SERVER_AUTOTLS="offen.yoursite.org,offen.anothersite.org,offen.somethingelse.org"